harness/developer-hub/release-notes/harness-platform.md

 :::important
 **Update repository references to the NextGen Helm delegate** <br>
 The location of the repository that contains the NextGen Helm chart is changing.
-You must change references to the chart location from [https://app.harness.io/storage/harness-download/delegate-helm-chart/](https://app.harness.io/storage/harness-download/delegate-helm-chart/) to [https://app.harness.io/storage/harness-download/harness-helm-charts/](https://app.harness.io/storage/harness-download/harness-helm-charts/).
-The chart will be removed from the current location and attempts to retrieve the chart from that location will fail.
+Change your references to the repository location from [https://app.harness.io/storage/harness-download/delegate-helm-chart/](https://app.harness.io/storage/harness-download/delegate-helm-chart/) to [https://app.harness.io/storage/harness-download/harness-helm-charts/](https://app.harness.io/storage/harness-download/harness-helm-charts/).
+Updates to the chart will not be made to the deprecated repository.
 :::

 ### What's new

-- The location of the Helm chart for the NextGen delegate is changing.
+- The repository location of the Helm chart for the NextGen delegate is changing.
 (DEL-5576)

-  The chart will be removed from [https://app.harness.io/storage/harness-download/delegate-helm-chart/](https://app.harness.io/storage/harness-download/delegate-helm-chart/) and will not be available from that location.
-To avoid failed retrieval attempts, you must update your references to the chart repository to [https://app.harness.io/storage/harness-download/harness-helm-charts/](https://app.harness.io/storage/harness-download/harness-helm-charts/).
+  The repository has been deprecated.
+This means that updates to the chart will not be made to [https://app.harness.io/storage/harness-download/delegate-helm-chart/](https://app.harness.io/storage/harness-download/delegate-helm-chart/) and will not be available from that location.
+To ensure retrieval of the most recent Helm chart, update your references to the chart repository to [https://app.harness.io/storage/harness-download/harness-helm-charts/](https://app.harness.io/storage/harness-download/harness-helm-charts/).

-- (DEL-5651)

 ### Early access